Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Gohei mochi is a regional dish from central Japan’s mountain areas, made by mashing non-glutinous rice, shaping it on a skewer, coating it with miso sauce, and grilling it.
-Freshly grilled pieces can be hot on the surface, so taking just a small first bite to check the temperature helps prevent burns.
-Shops that rotate the skewer while grilling often have a different aroma, so try it freshly grilled.
+A. Gohei mochi is a local dish from the mountainous parts of central Japan made by mashing non-glutinous rice, shaping it on a skewer, coating it with miso sauce, and grilling it.
+Freshly grilled gohei mochi can be hot on the surface, so taking one small bite first to check the temperature helps prevent burning your mouth.

 Nearby Recommended Spots